SENSAAS/sensaas/docs/index.rst

    name of the Source file

 **<log-file-name>**
-   name of the output file.
-It details the results of the alignement with **scores of Source**.
+   name of the log file that details the alignement with **scores of Source**.

 **<mode>**
    - **optim** executes the alignment and generates a transformation matrix

    - **eval** evaluates the superimposition "in place" (without aligning)

-Example with the 'optim' mode
+Example in 'optim' mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following example works with 2 molecules from the directory examples/
+The following example works with two molecules from the directory examples/
 ::
 	sensaas.py sdf examples/IMATINIB.sdf sdf examples/IMATINIB_mv.sdf slog.txt optim